Gloucester City A.F.C.: The glory years and FA Trophy run

 Dale Watkins, Adie Mings and record signing David Holmes formed one of the most potent front lines in non-league football and it was no surprise to see the Tigers battling on all fronts.
 Despite having to play manager Leroy Rosenior in goal against Kingstonian in their first game in the FA Trophy, City managed to reach the semi-final before being beaten by Dagenham & Redbridge after a dramatic replay.

-The cup run proved to be a thorn in the side for City as they had to play three games a week to claw back games in hand and eventually lost out to Cheltenham Town in the race for second spot (after Champions Gresley Rovers ground was deemed ineligible for promotion).
+During the cup run City had to play three games a week to claw back games in hand and eventually lost out to Cheltenham Town in the race for second spot (after Champions Gresley Rovers ground was deemed ineligible for promotion).

 Relegation and almost bankrupt

-The failure to secure promotion crippled the club as City struggled to keep their heads above water.
-A managerial merry-go-round ensued.
-Brian Hughes tried his luck, but a diminishing playing budget and poor performances meant the club was relegated.
+A diminishing playing budget and poor performances resulted in relegation.
 To exacerbate the situation, just before Christmas 2000, Meadow Park was struck another blow when the River Severn burst its banks for the second time in a decade.
 The flood water did more damage than on the previous occasion, reaching just under 7 ft high and flooding the changing rooms, causing widespread damage.
 The club was unable to hold matches at the ground for more than six weeks.
-The resulting lack of revenue for the club almost saw it go under, and several players left the club after not being paid.
+The resulting lack of revenue almost saw the club go bankrupt, and several players left the club after not being paid.

 Tommy Callinan took over in a player-manager role, and left at the end of the 2000–01 season.
 He was followed by Chris Burns, who was tempted back from Forest Green Rovers and brought with him a number of inexperienced young players to accommodate the club's limited wage structure.

 In November 2001, ex-director Colin Gardner returned to the club to take over the chairmanship.
 Working together with the Supporters' Club, they stabilised the financial situation.
 The situation on the pitch also improved, with new manager Chris Burns moulding his former City youth team into a force to be reckoned with.